 Suction was great and the beater bar does its job in deep cleaning carpet and picking up dust, sand, pet hair and all the nasty stuff that gets trapped under all that strand of carpet fiber.

-What swayed him to give this a better rating than the Dyson is the attachments that comes along with it.
+What swayed him to give this a better rating than the Dyson is the attachments that come along with it.
 It had more and was more usable.
 The best part is not paying $400++ for a premium brand.

 To maintain performance, you’ll have to remove pet hair that gets wrapped around the motorized brush at least once a month.

 The lift-away feature is also popular among consumers because it allows them to clean “above the floor” areas that most uprights can’t.
 The pet hair brush tool allows people to clean carpeted stairs as well.

 Here are some images from consumers.